 This lattice sign can be purchased stained or raw from any craft store.
 I used leftovers from the other DIY projects in the nursery (wall paint, spray paint and holiday letters from the Target Dollar spot) to create a cute wall plaque.

-I think my favorite part of the room is the black and white animal prints I framed out. (check out the tutorial on how to make simple picture frames and print large art here).
+I think my favorite part of the room is the set of black and white animal prints I framed out. (check out the tutorial on how to make simple picture frames and print large art here).
 They are cute and chic at the same time.

 That’s also the description I gave to the baby mobile I made here.
 Another super easy nursey décor DIY project idea you should try.